hashicorp/packer-plugin-vmware/.web-docs/components/builder/vmx/README.md

 - All `remote_*` parameters not described in the previous two sections are ignored.

 - `output_directory`.
-VMWare will place the cloned VM in the system's default VM location (typically `~/Documents/Virtual Machines`).
+VMware will place the cloned VM in the system's default VM location (typically `~/Documents/Virtual Machines`).

 - `keep_registered`.
 The driver will leave all VMs registered.